wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial.md

 RemoveActivationResponse response = powerAuthServiceClient.removeActivation(activationId);
 ```

 When blocking the activation, you may specify a reason of why the activation is blocked.
 This can be `null` or any string you chose.
-We only have one reserved value of `"MAX_FAILED_ATTEMPTS"` for activations blocked because user authentication failed too many times.
+We only have reserved values of `"MAX_FAILED_ATTEMPTS"` for activations blocked because user authentication failed too many times and `NOT_SPECIFIED` for an unknown reason.

 ## Deploying the Enrollment Server